-Victims of police officers often say advocates don't appreciate how difficult their situation is.
+Victims of police officers say many advocates don't realize how difficult their situation is.
 They're disappointed and frustrated when they have to educate the very people they turned to for help.
-DV advocates must familiarize themselves with the specific issues OIDV survivors encounter.
+Explore how officers' professional skills and training spill over into their personal lives.